microsoft/microsoft-ui-xaml-specs/active/teachingtip/TeachingTipSpec.md

 ### Enable light-dismiss

-A teaching tip may be light-dismiss enabled so that it will dismiss when a user scrolls or interacts with other elements of the application.
+Light-dismiss functionality is disabled by default but it can enabled so that a teaching tip will dismiss, for example, when a user scrolls or interacts with other elements of the application.
 Because of this behavior, light-dismiss tips are the best solution when a tip needs to be placed in a scrollable area.

-The close button will be automatically removed from a light-dismiss teaching tip to indentify its light-dismiss behavior to users.
+The close button will be automatically removed from a light-dismiss enabled teaching tip to identify its light-dismiss behavior to users.

 XAML
 ```XAML